-The Medical Receptionist/Transcriptionist certificate program prepares the student for an entry level position as a medical office receptionist or as the first step to becoming a professional medical transriptionist.
+The medical receptionist/transcriptionist certificate program prepares the student for an entry level position as a medical office receptionist or as the first step to becoming a professional medical transriptionist.
 Course work includes study of the human body, medical terminology, office organization, reception, telephone use, insurance billing, communication skills, record keeping, law and ethics, billing and advanced medical machine transcription, introduction to computers and word processing.
-The graduate of this program will have sufficient training for entry level employment as a transcriptionist, health information desk, or receptionist in a medical setting.
+The graduate of this program will have sufficient training for entry level employment as a transcriptionist, health information desk assistant or receptionist in a medical setting.

 Exceptional typing (60 WPM or more), medical terminology, and transcribing skills are needed for hospital transcribing.
 This would be emphasized in course choices, if this is the student's goal.
-Prerequisite courses and required grades qualify the student for progression through the program and MOA 245 Billing/Transcription Externship, a non-paid externship of 150 hours on the job experience.
+Prerequisite courses and required grades qualify the student for progression through the program and MOA 245 Billing/ Transcription Externship, a non-paid externship of 150 hours on the job experience.
 The student may begin during any semester and may attend either part-time or full-time.

-Minimum credits:
+Minimum credits: 37

-Minimum cumulative GPA:
+Minimum cumulative GPA: 2.0

-Minimum grade in all courses:
+Minimum grade in all courses: 2.0

-Minimum grades in MOA 120, MOA 230, MOA 235 and MOA 240: 3.0
+Minimum grades in MOA 120, MOA 230,

+MOA 235 and MOA 240: 3.0

-Minimum JCC credits:
+Minimum JCC credits: 12

-MACRAO agreement:
+MACRAO Agreement: No